 As a stockholder of FactSet, your vote is important.
 Whether or not you plan to attend the virtual Annual Meeting, it is important that you vote as soon as possible to ensure that your shares are represented.

-BY ORDER OF THE BOARD OF DIRECTORS Otore ذ\\\
+BY ORDER OF THE BOARD OF DIRECTORS

-Rachel R. Stern Executive Vice President, Chief Legal Officer, Global Head of Strategic Resources and Secretary Norwalk, Connecticut October 31, 2022
+Rachel R. Stern

+Executive Vice President, Chief Legal Officer, Global Head of Strategic Resources and Secretary of Strategic Resources and Secret Norwalk, Connecticut